-There are somewhere around 400 wineries in the Napa Valley; you aren't going to be able to hit more than a few.
+There are hundreds of wineries in the Napa Valley – you aren't going to be able to hit more than a few.
 Here are ones that may be best suited to your group.

 Raymond Vineyards, in St. Helena, is known for its off-beat whimsical atmosphere with a red velvet tent and unusual art installations.
 On a visit here you can blend your own signature wine in the tasting room and take home a case, complete with its own custom label.
 You could also choose to order a case of their new Honoris wine, a new blend that honors the first responders in the Napa Valley wild fires, with all proceeds going to wine country relief.